dusk-network/docs-public/src/content/docs/operator/nocturne/node-running-guide.md

 In this guide, we’ll be using [DigitalOcean](https://www.digitalocean.com/) (DO) as our go-to [Virtual Private Server](https://en.wikipedia.org/wiki/Virtual_private_server) (VPS) service.
 The same can be replicated on Vultr, AWS, any other cloud service or for node runners at home.
 While it is indeed possible to run a node on home infrastructure, this guide will not deal with those types of setups.

 We work under the assumption that you’ve already created an account for your respective service, and provided it with a payment method.
+If not, you can get a $200 credit by using [our referral link](https://m.do.co/c/9ae612e34de9).

 ## Create a droplet